Green @ Uncle Bo Bo's Fish & Grits—a Novella, by S.B. Middlebrook

 He was sure Ursula saw him as a great "fixer upper."
 Someone she could mold into the man of her dreams.
 She had helped him master the social part of his career, and mastering that had made his promotions come easily because his work was always top-notch.
 He wasn't rich yet, but he was smart, good at his job, and he knew he was on his way.
 But what he'd seen from her today had him thinking twice about proposing to his girlfriend.
 He loved Pleasant Valley, his hometown, and now he wanted to know for sure that his future wife would at least be able to appreciate where he came from.
 Even if she never loved The Quarters the way he did.
 Being here today, with Ursula, was forcing him to look at things in a way he never had to before.
 If his mother was right, what he was seeing now--from the woman he'd planned on marrying, was looking a lot like a deal breaker.

 "You eat pizza that comes in a cardboard box, so the boxes weren't the problem," he said.
 "And, the food in those boxes was in other containers inside the box.
 So let's talk about what's really bothering you Ursula.
 You've complained about revival already, remember?
-When we got back to Momma’s house?
+When we got back to Mama’s house?
 For hours?
 And you didn’t even eat anything there.”
 Frowning behind his menu, he said, “Too bad too.
-You missed out on some really good peach cobbler, sweet potato pie, shrimp potato salad and fried chicken.”
+You missed out on some really good peach cobbler, sweet potato pie, turnip greens, shrimp potato salad, baked ham, barbecued ribs, and fried chicken.”
 He laughed, trying to make believe they were having the kind of fun he thought they would actually have that day.

 "it’s not funny,” she growled.